susanyang17/doc/dev-ref/Using_Spreadsheet_JSP_Tag.md

-The line 15 in the previous code sample, app4l.jsp, has a special attribute which contains a book provider class name `org.zkoss.zss.jspdemo.DemoBookProvider`.
+The line 15 in the previous code sample, app4l.jsp, has a special attribute which contains a book provider class name `io.keikai.jspdemo.DemoBookProvider`.
 The class implements an interface,
-<javadoc directory="zss">org.zkoss.zss.jsp.BookProvider</javadoc>, which
+<javadoc directory="keikai">io.keikai.jsp.BookProvider</javadoc>, which
 is used to load a book model programmatically in JSP or in a servlet.
 This provider is called when creating a Spreadsheet in ZK context.
 The returned book model will be set to a Spreadsheet.